SparkPost/support-docs/articles/user-guide/amp-for-email.md

 `<amp-carousel>` example link [here](https://codepen.io/isaac-kim/pen/bQmPJJ)

-`<amp-bind>``<amp-state` example link [here](https://codepen.io/isaac-kim/pen/zMyvxX?editors=1100)
+`<amp-bind>` `<amp-state` example link [here](https://codepen.io/isaac-kim/pen/zMyvxX?editors=1100)

 ## Adding AMP to Existing Emails

 ### MIME Part
 Email is structured as a MIME tree.
 This MIME tree contains the message body and any attachments to the email.
-Embedding AMP within an email is simple, add a new MIME part with a content type of text/x-amp-html as a descendant of multipart/alternative.
-It should live alongside the existing text/html or text/plain parts.
+Embedding AMP within an email is simple, add a new MIME part with a content type of `text/x-amp-html` as a descendant of multipart/alternative.
+It should live alongside the existing `text/html` or `text/plain parts`.
 This ensures that the email message works on all clients.

 ### MIME Part Ordering
 MIME Part Ordering: